kubernetes/kubernetes/examples/cassandra/README.md

 You can see that the _Service_ has found the pod we created in step one.

 ### Adding replicated nodes
 Of course, a single node cluster isn't particularly interesting.
-The real power of Kubernetes and Cassandra lies in easily building a replicated, resizable Cassandra cluster.
+The real power of Kubernetes and Cassandra lies in easily building a replicated, scalable Cassandra cluster.

 In Kubernetes a _Replication Controller_ is responsible for replicating sets of identical pods.
 Like a _Service_ it has a selector query which identifies the members of it's set.
 Unlike a _Service_ it also has a desired number of replicas, and it will create or delete _Pods_ to ensure that the number of _Pods_ matches up with it's desired state.